Ironhack-Data-Madrid-Febrero-2021/lab-mysql/README.md

 This `.sql` file will be one of your deliverables.
 A `.sql` file is often used by software/data engineers to automate database operations.
 For example, to execute all the commands in the `create.sql` file, you can simply execute `source create.sql;` in MySQL command line.
 Many programming languages such as Python and PHP can also execute `.sql` files.

 ## Challenge 3 - Seeding the Database
+Error Code: 1046.
+No database selected Select the default DB to be used by double-clicking its name in the SCHEMAS list in the sidebar.

 The purpose of *database seeding* is to provide some dummy data for an empty database so that software development can be started based on the dummy data.
 In this challenge you will create **`seeding.sql`** which inserts dummy data rows into the tables of your new database.